kennyg37/ATLP-todo-app/README.md

-This application uses node js as the backend technology, it stores data on a mongo db database and uses typescrip The tests are designed with Mocha
+This application uses node js as the backend technology, it stores data on a mongo db database and uses typescript The tests are designed with Jest

+the application api endpoints allow a user to authenticate and then gain access to the api